flashbots/mev-flood/README.md

   * helpful for early testing (not stress-testing)
   * mainnet-friendly (use an empty account for `ADMIN_PRIVATE_KEY`)
   * this sends a single-transaction bundle to Flashbots from the admin wallet (env: `ADMIN_PRIVATE_KEY`)
+* **swapd** generates a random swap for each wallet in the specified array, for every new block

 #### Scripts